-Geraldine believed that it was her civic duty to protest the new construction, so she wrote a diatribe in her long and angry letter to the editor of the local paper.
-Her strong disapproval of the land development caught everyone’s attention—such a fierce diatribe and written criticism surprised even the editor himself.
+Geraldine believed that it was her civic duty to protest some new construction, so she wrote a diatribe in her long and angry letter to the editor of the local paper.
+Her strong disapproval of the land development caught everyone’s attention—such a fierce diatribe or written criticism surprised even the editor himself.
 Geraldine’s furious letter of protest or diatribe against excessive development influenced many other locals in the area, who filed complaints as well.

 Quiz: What is a diatribe?